AnarchoSystems/RedCat/README.md

 }
 ```

 Every reducer protocol that has an associatedtype ```Action``` provides a default implementation that tries to downcast the generic action to its own ```Action``` type and only handles that case.
-In optimized builds, this can be quite efficient because the downcast can in principle be resolved at compile time.
-Moreover, the compiler can in principle optimize away empty function calls.
+In optimized builds, this can be quite efficient because the success or failure of the downcast can in principle be resolved at compile time thanks to generic specialization and RedCat being a static library (disclaimer: unfortunately, Swift's compiler does not guarantee generic specialization even in optimized builds and there is no way (yet?) to force the compiler to specialize generic functions as aggressively as possible; as of Swift 5.4, chances are that your reducer will not benefit from this optimization).
+Moreover, the compiler can in principle optimize away empty function calls through inlining.
 That means: as you send an action to your composed reducer, there will be no runtime overhead (in optimized builds) from finding the reducers handling the given action!

 ### Modularization